jared840/MedicalSystem/README.md

-# FinalProject_CPSC471_Group43
-Group 43 (Jared Lundy, Jordan Lundy, Yuhao Guang) Final Project for Cpsc 471.
+# Final Project Medical System

 Project and all code created and completed by Jared Lundy, Jordan Lundy & Yuhao Guang.